 Dragged to death: Hit & run cases a recurring nightmare in Lucknow

-A small two-room accommodation at K2 Park in Mahanagar is now vacant after a “deadly Sunday night”.
-Dharmendra Pal, 27, a gardener in this area who lived here, was run over by a rashly driven car when he was out on his bicycle for an errand.
+LUCKNOW A small two-room accommodation at K2 Park in Mahanagar is now vacant after a “deadly Sunday night”.
+Its occupant, Dharmendra Pal, 27, who worked as a gardener in this area, was run over by a rashly driven car when he was out on his bicycle for an errand.
 Pal’s five-month pregnant wife Rinki and other kin have left the city to perform his last rites in Gonda and haven’t returned since.

 Lives of both families have turned into a nightmare after the over-speeding car driven by a jeweller hit the cyclist (gardener) and then a two-wheeler (driven by the sales manager) - both residents of Mahanagar - on Sunday night.
 The car first rammed into the man on the cycle, dragged it a few metres before smashing into the other man on the scooty.
 Both died while undergoing treatment in hospital, said the police.